• Skip to main content

 • Allow the mixture to drain for 2 hours.
 Do not squeeze the cheese, just allow the liquid to nationally drip off.

-• When done, scoop fresh ricotta into large or small mason jars and show off your work to your friends.
+• When done, scoop fresh ricotta into large or small mason jars chill completely.

 Nutrition